 Following the privatisation of the energy market, prices for electricity and gas fell.
 From 2000 prices began to increase in real terms and although costs were more stable from 2008, in 2016 and 2017 many energy suppliers announced price increases.
-Ofgem, the energy regulator, estimate that more than half of all consumers do not switch suppliers to get better deals.
+Ofgem, the energy regulator, estimate that many consumers do not switch suppliers to get better deals.
 As a result, in 2016 the Competition and Markets Authority estimated that customers were being overcharged £1.4 billion for their energy.

 By the 2017 General Election, a form of energy price cap was in both the Labour and Conservative manifestos.
 Ofgem implemented a price cap for prepayment customers in April 2017, and extended this in February 2018 to make a safeguard tariff cap for customers on the Warm Homes Discount scheme, but said that a market-wide price cap required legislation.